sreenivasulum/productrecommendationllm/README.md

-# Personalised LLM for Book Title recommendation
+# Personalized LLM for Book Title Recommendation

-**Input:** Watched movies titles, tweets and books titles.
+**Input:**

+    Watched Movie Titles
+    Tweets
+    Book Titles

+**Output:**
-**Output:** Book Title along with explanation.
+    Recommended Book Title

-**Functionality:** It uses openai model for book title recommendation among the choices of book titles using the watched movie titles and tweets from the twitter.
-It does not uses any RAG and it is only for single domain approach.
+    Explanation for the Recommendation

+**Functionality:**

+This application utilizes an OpenAI model to recommend book titles based on watched movie titles and tweets.
+It focuses on a single-domain approach and does not use Retrieval-Augmented Generation (R

-Run Command:
+Run Command: python3 productrecommendation.py